-In the first five years of our contract, we are proud of what LIPA and PSEG Long Island have accomplished together.
+We are proud of what LIPA and PSEG Long Island have accomplished together.

 I wanted a change from my current job so I saved money and decided to start my own small business.
 PSEG Long Island's Main Street Revitalization Program helped me as a new business owner manage unexpected expenses and freed up a lot of my capital and cash flow.
 It was amazing to sit back at the end of my first day and say "I did it."
-It was really amazing." - Mika Rose, My Home Favorites
+It was really amazing."

+- Mika Rose, My Home Favorites